 Workforce Pathways Scholarship

 “We are excited to provide career training to scholarship recipients again this term.
-Thanks to this important scholarship program being renewed again, we can offer this tremendous opportunity for students to train for a new career,” says Bob Walker, vice president of Continuing Education and Economic Development.
-“Hundreds of students took advantage of the last two installments of the Workforce Pathways Scholarship and are now equipped to begin a new career or advance in their current one.”
+Thanks to this important scholarship program being renewed again, we can offer this tremendous opportunity for students to train for a new career,” says Bob Walker, vice president for Continuing Education and Economic Development.
+“Hundreds of students took advantage of the last three installments of the Workforce Pathways Scholarship and are now equipped to begin a new career or advance in their current one.”

 For more information, visit www.tridenttech.edu/ce/funding/pathways-scholarship.htm or call 843.574.6152.